-In this guide, we take a closer look at this fascinating mixed breed.
-That will help you to make an informed decision on whether one of these large, boisterous pups would be the ideal choice of canine companion for your family.
+In this guide, we take a closer look at this mix in a lot more detail.
+This will help you to make an informed decision on whether one of these large, boisterous pups would be the ideal choice of canine companion for your family.
+You can expect lots of energy and playtime with this mix, and count on having a loyal family companion that will also be challenging to train at times.

-Mixed breeds are also called designer dogs.
-They’re created from crossbreeding two pure breed dogs.
+Mixed breeds become designer dogs when the parents of two purebred dogs mate to create a “specialized” dog breed that isn’t recognized as a formal breed by the AKC or other breed registries.
 Puppies born as a result of these mixes will take some of their character, personality traits, and looks from both their parents, quite often favoring one more than the other.

 It’s also worth noting that mixed breed puppies often inherit health conditions that are common to both parents.
-So that you can understand more about each parent breed, and give you an idea of what the German shepherd Siberian husky mix is all about, we’ve included a short profile on both in this comprehensive guide.
+So that you can understand more about each parent breed, and give you an idea of what the Gerberian Shepsky is all about, we’ve included a short profile on both in this comprehensive guide.

 The German shepherd is a member of the herding group.
 The breed earned its name thanks to the dogs’ job as a herder and guardian of flocks of sheep in the mountainous regions of Germany.
 In 1899, the dog was chosen by former cavalry officer and veterinarian, Max von Stephanitz, as the perfect breed for military work.